-A self-employed contractor has been given a suspended sentence and community service after undertaking gas work on a property whilst not being gas safe registered.
+A self-employed contractor has been given a suspended sentence and community service for illegal gas work after undertaking gas work on a property whilst not being gas safe registered.

 Crewe Magistrates’ Court heard how, on 1 June 2019, Robert Allen, a self-employed contractor trading as A&E Property Services, replaced a boiler at a property in Ledward Street in Winsford.
 Following the installation, a number of problems arose including loss of pressure and water leaks.
 In August 2019, a Gas Safe Registered engineer attended the property and discovered multiple issues with the installation including an inadequately sized pipe, which they felt posed immediate danger.
 The case was reported to the Health and Safety Executive (HSE) in the form of a Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) report.

 An investigation by HSE found that Mr Allen had never been Gas Safe Registered.
-It was discovered that he had provided himself with a false registration number and had also used the registration number of a completely unconnected company.
+It was discovered that he had undertaken illegal gas work; having provided himself with a false registration number and had also used the registration number of a completely unconnected company.

 On the inspection of the work carried out at Ledward Street, five separate serious defects were found including an unsealed flue, a pressure relief valve incorrectly located, undersized gas pipework, uncommissioned appliance, and corrosion to the gas pipework.
 These defects could have led to carbon monoxide leakage, scalding, unsafe combustion, and unburned gas release, which could have proved fatal.